Help us match you with local pros in your area

 Ductwork Cleaning | $397-$992 |

-In Virginia, HVAC contractors need to have a contractor license with an HVAC specialization from the Department of Professional and Occupational Regulation.
+In Virginia, HVAC contractors must have a contractor license with an HVAC specialization from the Department of Professional and Occupational Regulation.
 A valid Master HVAC Tradesman License (which has both experience and education requirements) is necessary to apply.
 Licenses be class A, B, or C.

-It’s important to understand what the work process will look like.
-For HVAC repairs, the company should explain the particular parts that need replacement and why.
-Get confirmation that your technician will clean and test the full system afterward to ensure proper functioning.
-When replacing your HVAC system, ask your installation company to provide details on the new model, brand, estimated installation time, energy efficiency, and features.
+Make sure you understand the details of your project before it begins.
+For HVAC repairs, have your provider specify which parts need replacement and why.
+Get confirmation that your technician will clean and test the system after the repair to verify that everything works.
+When replacing your HVAC, ask the contractor to provide details on the new model, energy efficiency, features, brand, and estimated installation time.
 Before signing a contract, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Reputable HVAC companies back their work with warranties.
 Look at warranties from different companies, remembering that broader coverage is better.
 Look for the provider that offers the most coverage for a reasonable price.